Introduction

 | ADD COLUMN with DEFAULT | ALTER TABLE ...
 ADD COLUMN ...
 DEFAULT | ACCESS EXCLUSIVE + table rewrite |

-| Adding an Index | CREATE INDEX without CONCURRENTLY | SHARE |
+| Adding an Index | CREATE INDEX without CONCURRENTLY; CREATE INDEX CONCURRENTLY inside a transaction | SHARE |

 | Adding a UNIQUE Constraint | ALTER TABLE ...
 ADD UNIQUE | ACCESS EXCLUSIVE |